hegars/voltage-blaster/README.md

 ![voltage-blaster-pcb](voltage-blaster-pcb-back.png)

 ## Only Required Pins Version
+![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins.png)

+Hmmmm...
 I'm not convinced as it doesn't look as nice but it proably is better on the future wear on the socket

-![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins.png)
 ![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins-front.png)
 ![voltage-blaster-pcb-nopin](images/voltage-blaster-nopins-back.png)